 Administrative services managers make a great career choice for military spouses due to the high pay and flexibility of entry-level requirements.
-Many military spouses do not have the time to commit to long-term education studies, therefore, limiting the number of high-paying jobs for which they qualify.
+Many military spouses do not have the time to commit to long-term education studies, therefore, limiting their options of high-paying jobs.
 If you are considering a career as an administrative services manager, review the Research Occupations tool on MySECO and take self-assessments to make sure your skills and interests align with this career path.

 - Resolving customer complaints and answering questions regarding policies and procedures

 - Supervising the work of office, administrative or customer service employees

 - Providing employees with guidance handling difficult or complex problems

 - Implementing corporate or departmental policies, procedures and service standards

 - Discussing job performance problems with employees, identifying causes and issues and working to resolve problems

 - Training employees in job duties or company policies or arranging for training